 First – Other Massages

 Seven years ago, western style massages weren’t really on the menu in Thailand.
 The closest you could get was “oil massage.”
 It’s essentially a one-hour application of oil to the skin.
 It’s virtually devoid of muscle-kneading.
 It’s the most expensive variety.
-And, if you’re a woman, the massage can be awkward. <- The same thing happened to me.
-Twice.
-Minus the poking incident.

 The most popular form of massage back then was, of course, Thai massage.
 However, to the uninitiated, Thai massage can leave you feeling like an unwitting participant in an aerial circus act.
 Or a victim of methodical torture via pressure points.
 I’ve heard it most generously described as “passive yoga.”
 First-timers generally walk out of a Thai massage a bit bewildered and traumatized – often owing to the language barrier that renders one unable to say things like “too hard,” “ow that hurts,” and “how does stabbing your feet into my spine improve my health, exactly?”.

 Thai massage has less to do with soothing sore muscles and more to do with aligning and balancing energies in the body via pushing, pulling, and poking.
 I think Thai massage is worth experiencing, but I wouldn’t go so far as to describe it as relaxing rejuvenation.
 Just when the gentle pressure lulls you into a pleasant bliss – WHA-BAM!
 Suddenly your arm is torqued behind your back, your joints are ruthlessly “popped” or “cracked,” a limb is stretched beyond capacity… the options for unexpected discomfort are numerous.